MalgorzataSienkiewicz/Intermediate_projects/README.md

+# My intermediate projects in Python

-# If you want to start, run the file 'library_project2'.
+Library - to start, run the file 'library_project2'.

+...